 The Fund aims to provide an income and the potential for capital growth, over any five-year period, after all costs and charges have been taken.
 The Fund’s comparator benchmark is the Markit iBoxx GBP Corporate Bond Index.

 LF Canlife Corporate Bond Fund:

 For further details on the objective and investment policy, visit the Literature section to view fund KIIDS and Prospectus.

 How the Fund is managed:

 We seek to invest in corporate bonds that look attractive from a risk/return perspective and which are capable of delivering attractive yields to investors.
-As a result, the Fund aims to provide investors with an above-inflation income, through investment in companies that we believe offer the best long-term value.
+As a result, the Fund looks to provide investors with an income, through investment in companies that we believe offer the best long-term value.

 A focus on fundamentals